The best dummies for soothing your baby: Tried and tested by parents and babies

 Best dummy with stay-in-mouth design

-Tommee Tippee is another recognisable and trusted brand in the baby world, and these soothers - the lightest made by Tommee Tippee - get the great reviews you might expect.
-The teat is made from BPA-free and medical-grade silicone and is lightweight and designed to stay in your baby's mouth.
-A particularly great feature is its anti-static properties, which prevent dust from sticking to it.
+These soothers - the lightest made by Tommee Tippee - get the great reviews you'd expect. from such a trusted brand.
+The teat is lightweight, made BPA-free and comes with air holes so baby's skin can breathe and designed to stay in your baby's mouth.

 Read the full Tommee Tippee Ultra Light Silicone Soother review.